adamcichy/SwiftySound/README.md

 )
 ```

-Then run `swift build` and wait for SPM to install SwiftySound as a dependency.
+Then run `swift build` and wait for SPM to install SwiftySound.

 ### Manual installation
 Drop the `Sound.swift` file into your project, link against `AVFoundation.framework` and you are ready to go.